cysouw/diathesis/text/c03_prepositions.md

 - Es geht um ihre Identität.
 Den Polen geht es um ihre Identität.
 - Es fehlt an Geld.
 Ihm fehlt es an Geld.
 - Es liegt am Geld.
 Es liegt mir viel am Geld.
 Es liegt mir daran, dass du es erfährst.

+### --- [ Ø > PBJ ] Manner of movement --- {.unnumbered}

+### [ N– | NL ] Manner of movement {#sec:prepositions-manner-of-movement}

+Some movement verbs allow for the following two kinds of constructions.
+First a regular intransitive construction expressing the movement \Next[a] and, second, a construction with a local prepositional phrase in which the movement verb expresses the manner of movement \Next[b].
+Syntactically, there is a crucial difference between these two constructions in that the Perfekt auxiliary changes between *haben* \Next[a] and *sein* \Next[b].
+In the Perfekt construction with *sein* the local prepositional phrase cannot be left out \Next[c].

+\ex.
+ \a.
+Ich habe (in dem Garten) getanzt.
+ \b.
+Ich bin durch den Garten getanzt.
+ \c. \* ich bin getanzt.

+**Attested Verbs**

+- *irren, klettern, kriechen, schwanken, stampfen, tanzen, wackeln*

+**Examples**

+- Ich habe gestampft.
+Ich bin durch den Garten gestampft/geschwankt/getanzt
+- Der Pinguin hat mit dem Kopf gewackelt.
+Der Pinguin ist durch meine Beine gewackelt.
+- Ich habe gestern geklettert.
+Ich bin gestern auf den Berg geklettert.

+### [ –\hspace{1pt}– | NL ] Weather-like manner of movement {#sec:prepositions-weather-manner-movement}

+Many weather verbs like *wehen* 'to blow' \Next allow for a nominative subject that is moving in a weather-like manner, often induced by a weather phenomenon.
+In such constructions are location seems obligatory.

+\ex.
+ \a.
+Es weht.
+ \b.
+Die Blätter wehen durch die Luft.

+There appears to be a slight semantic difference between examples in which the nominative subject is a patient-like argument of the weather phenomenon, like in \Last, and example in which an action is performed in a way reminiscent of the weather phenomenon, like in \Next.

+\ex.
+ \a.
+Es stürmt.
+ \b.
+Sie stürmten in den Saal.

+**Attested Verbs**

+- *blitzen, donnern, hageln, regnen, stürmen, wehen*

+**Examples**

+- Die Bomben hagelten auf die Stadt.
+- Seine Zähne blitzten in der Sonne.
+- Die Motoren donnerten durch die Stadt.

 ### --- [ Ø > PBJ ] Resultative --- {.unnumbered}